 For most people, editing on your current device will be fine.
 If you notice that the process is slow and you think you might benefit from something faster, it’s time to consider making a change.

 Adding text to your video is a great way to increase engagement, no matter where you’re going to be posting it.
-Videos on social media are often watched without sound, so you’ll lose a lot of viewers if you don’t have subtitles.
+Videos on social media and OTT platforms are often watched without sound, so you’ll lose a lot of viewers if you don’t have subtitles.